tsolawoyin/Language.js/for-of-loop-2.md

 Hopefully, you now have a solid understanding of how for/of loop works with strings, in addtion to arrays.

+To cap it all, I made a simple animation to understand better.

 https://user-images.githubusercontent.com/100664560/221962821-36f61d17-0768-4c15-ba9a-48bb313c703e.mp4

 Before we talk about for/of loop with Map and Set, it would make sense to define what Map and Set is.
 More on that later.